 Chopard finally enters a segment that has been abandoned for too long, that of all-steel sports timepieces with integrated bracelet, introducing the new Alpine Eagle collection.
 What for many from a superficial first glance might seem trivially a watch very similar to others, in reality has a very specific identity, valid technical and stylistic arguments such as to have made even the most skeptical observers change their minds.
 Including who is writing to you.

-FROM ST. MORITZ AT THE ALPINE EAGLE, A FAMILY AFFAIR
+FROM ST. MORITZ ALL 'ALPINE EAGLE, A FAMILY BUSINESS

 The inspiration came from the exceptional scenery of the Swiss Alps.
 This is where the whole family recharges and finds inspiration.
-I can also indulge in my passion for skiing here.
+I can also indulge my passion for skiing here.
 As you know, at Chopard, creativity is also fueled by the passion of family members, who inspire our collections.
 As a nature lover, I am very interested in the Alpine region and the impact of climate change on its flora and fauna.
 The Alpine Eagle can be a powerful ambassador for this message.

 Scheufele also founded the Eagle Wings Foundation, an organism that aims to reintroduce golden eagles to their natural alpine habitat.

 LUCENT STEEL A223, A 'NOBLE' STEEL